Take a Virtual Visit to a National Park

 As the capital of the 19th century whaling industry and a safe haven along the Underground Railroad, as well as the home to legendary figures such as Frederick Douglass and Herman Melville, New Bedford Whaling National Historical Park preserves, protects, and interprets cultural resources within the “city that lit the world.”
 Located in downtown New Bedford, the park spans over 13 blocks, and includes a whaling museum, a waterfront visitor center, a custom house, and more.

 Take a video tour or interactive virtual tour of the Nathan and Polly Johnson House, not normally open to the public, provided by the National Park Service and the New Bedford Historical Society.
-Owned by Nathan and Mary “Polly” Johnson, free blacks living in New Bedford, the house welcomed and assisted those traveling along the Underground Railroad.
+Owned by Nathan and Mary "Polly" Johnson, the house welcomed and assisted those traveling along the Underground Railroad.
 The house was even the first residence of Frederick Douglass after his escape from slavery in 1838.

 Make your escape to a scenic vista in a national park with a live webcam.
 Search for wildlife or sit back and enjoy the beauty of our national parks and the landscapes they preserve.

 National Mall and Memorial Parks

 A tradition in our nation’s capital for over 100 years, the annual blossoming of the cherry trees on the National Mall and Memorial Parks is a reminder of the beauty of spring.
 Plantings of cherry trees began in 1912 as a gift of friendship to the People of the United States from the People of Japan.
 Equated with the evanescence of human life, the beauty of the pale blossoms epitomizes the transformation of Japanese culture throughout the ages.